Nelson-Delpozo/scheduler/README.md

 ### Formatting

 We use [Prettier](https://prettier.io/) for auto-formatting in this project.
 It's recommended to install an editor plugin (like the [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) to get auto-formatting on save.
 There's also a `npm run format` script you can run to format all files in the project.

+this is the restaurant scheduler app

+we have so far:
+users, employee, admin, and super admin restaurants shifts availability

+we still need next:
+super-admin dashboard to approve restaurants, and full control of everything need to add edit/delete functionality to shifts in the admin-dashboard, including 'assign to' need to add edit/delete functionality to availabilities in employee dashboard need to add some functionality to match shifts and availabilities, make it easier for the admin to assign shifts to employees need to ensure restaurant id's aren't close or similar, and/or improve the way a new user registers with his restaurant code